Charles Coody: Professional career

 Coody had his share of success after his Masters victory.
 He represented the United States for the only time in the 1971 Ryder Cup.
-He finished 5th at the 1971 Open Championship.
-He would win two events on the fledgling European Tour in 1973.
-He also had chances to win additional majors at the 1976 PGA Championship and 1977 PGA Championship.
-In 1976 he held a two stroke lead entering the final round before collapsing with a 77.
+He finished 5th at the 1971 Open Championship – the only time he played in The Open.
+In later years, as expressed in an interview on the "ForeTheGoodOfTheGame" podcast, Coody mentioned regrets about playing The Open only one time and that he had made a mistake by not journeying overseas to compete in The Open more often.
+He later won two events on the fledgling European Tour in 1973 and also had chances to win additional majors at the 1976 PGA Championship and 1977 PGA Championship.
+In 1976, he held a two stroke lead entering the final round before collapsing with a 77.
 The following year, at Pebble Beach, he finished two strokes out of a playoff, shooting a 73 in the final round.

 However, his Masters triumph did not serve as a catalyst for Coody to become one of the greats in the game.
-In fact, while he posted nine top-3 finishes through the 1970s and early 1980s, he never won on the PGA Tour again.
-Coody would play full-time on the PGA Tour until he reached his late 40s.
+While he posted nine top-3 finishes through the 1970s and early 1980s, he never won on the PGA Tour again.
+One example of his "close calls" after his Masters win was the 1972 Hawaiian Open played at Waialae Country Club in early February.
+Coody fired rounds of 66-72-69-68 to finish at 13-under par 275 but finished a stroke out of a playoff.
+Coody played full-time on the PGA Tour until his late 40s.

 When he turned 50, Coody played on the Senior PGA Tour with a decent amount of success, winning five times.
 Like most Masters winners, Coody played the Masters Tournament through his old age.
 He retired from active competition at the 2006 event having played 38 of the last 39 Masters.

-Coody was inducted into the Texas Sports Hall of Fame in 2000.
-A college golf tournament, the Charles Coody West Texas Intercollegiate, is named for him.
-He also lends his name to a charity event, the Charles Coody Classic.
+Personal life

-Coody's son Kyle was also a professional golfer in the 1980s and 1990s.
-Grandsons Pierceson and Parker turned pro in 2022.
+Coody has a son Kyle.
+He was also a professional golfer in the 1980s and 1990s.
+He also has two daughters, Caryn Coody Hill and Kristyn Coody Aguero.

+In 2022, his grandsons Pierceson and Parker turned professional and play on the PGA Tour.